retsr/rets.js/CONTRIBUTING.md

 ## Contribution flow

-- Create a topic branch from where you want to base your work.
+- Create a topic branch from where you want to base your work (usually master).
 - Make commits.
 - Make sure your commit messages are in the proper format (see below).
 - Push your changes to a topic branch in your fork of the repository.